sr_tpm · portfolio_lead · ml_infrastructure

 Google Cloud

-Senior Software Technical Program Manager — ML Infrastructure
+Senior Software Technical Program Manager & Portfolio Lead — ML Infrastructure

 2. AWS